AzureAD/microsoft-identity-web/TESTING.md

     </tr>
     <tr>
         <td>7.
 Build the repo.
 This builds everything and generates the NuGet packages</td>
         <td>7.
+Build the repo.
 Copy the NuGet package containing the templates (Microsoft.Identity.Web.ProjectTemplates.version.nupkg) downloaded from the release build and paste it under the <code>ProjectTemplates\bin\Debug</code> folder of the repo.

     The version should be the same as the value of <code>ClientSemVer</code> you set in step For instance if you downloaded the <code>Packages.zip</code> file from the  AzureDevOps build and saved it in your Downloads folder before unzipping it, you could run the following command: </td>
     </tr>